olvap80/InstantRTOS/README.md

 The exact way of doing CPU context switching between threads is not portable between different platforms at all, each kind of CPU has own fancy way to do this!

 So regarding preemption: "not yet, but some day in the future as an additional module supporting some platforms"...
-Let's stick with Coroutines for now))
+Let's stick with Coroutines/Cooparative Tasks for now))

 ## But what about cases when preemption is really needed?
 That is why "not yet" instead of "never"))